Chest Pain When Coughing: What Are the Causes?

 Flu symptoms tend to be more serious and long-lasting than those of a cold.
 It’s normal to have chest pain in case of the flu, which can worsen if the patient also has a cough.

-You may also enjoy the following article: The Main Differences between a Cold and the Flu
+You may also enjoy the following article: Carrot Syrup for the Flu: Benefits and Preparation

 2. Common cold